 OSU Extension supports academic departments through funding for faculty and staff as well as operating funds.
-Given the budgetary climate and the cutbacks faced by academic departments funded by OSU Extension, Extension administration authorizes departments to retain all funds generated through cost recovery efforts.
-It is expected that the department will reinvest funds generated to address the Extension mission as well as the core mission of the department.
+Given ongoing budget challenges for multiple entities within the college, Extension administration authorizes departments to retain all funds generated through cost recovery efforts.
+It is expected that academic departments will reinvest funds generated to address the Extension mission as well as the core mission of the department.

 Travel Costs for Program Support by State Specialists and Extension Associates

-To keep communication lines open and foster sound working relationships, we highly encourage departmental and center faculty and staff to inform county educators when they are making visits to local producers and businesses or providing programs that the educator may not be involved in facilitating.
-The educator may have later contact with the client and needs to be aware of what assistance/advice was provided.
+To keep communication lines open and foster sound working relationships, we highly encourage department and center faculty and staff to inform county educators when they are making visits to local producers and businesses or providing programs that the educator may not be involved in facilitating.
+The educator may have later contact with the client and needs to be aware of what assistance or advice was provided.

 User Fees for Programs

 State cars are available for specialist/Extension associate use for travel to conduct programs.
-An option exists for the use of OARDC state cars for Extension business, at a reduced mileage rate, which will be charged back to the unit – resulting in a savings to the department and individual travel budgets.
-Cars can be scheduled by contacting the Columbus OARDC Director’s office or by e-mailing firstname.lastname@example.org.* -March 8, 2012 Extension Administrative Cabinet decision.
+An option exists for the use of OARDC state cars for Extension business, at a reduced mileage rate which will be charged back to the unit – resulting in savings to the department and individual travel budgets.* Click here for more information about using university cars.
+(March 8, 2012 – Extension Administrative Cabinet decision)

-*The mileage rate for the vehicles is currently $0.35 per mile.
-It is intended that the Columbus vehicles are used only for short trips, not multi-day trips.
+*It is intended that university vehicles are used only for short trips, not multi-day trips.

 On-site visits to agricultural production operations, companies, or one-to-one teaching in Ohio by individual Extension faculty or staff is a common activity.
-A one-time visit per year for problem solving will result in no costs to the operation's owner and such a visit should be made with service providers (e.g. veterinarians, feed company personnel, lending officer, etc.) and/or county Extension personnel.
+A one-time visit per year for problem solving will result in no costs to the operation's owner; and such a visit should be made with service providers (e.g. veterinarians, feed company personnel, lending officer, etc.) and/or county Extension personnel.
 Multiple visits or extensive investments of time for providing ongoing recommendations for problem solving or providing educational training requires full cost recovery to the department.
 Departments are responsible for setting fees and managing payment through invoicing and collection of funds.
 Departments will need to assume the cost of the no-cost visits from funds generated through other cost recovery efforts.
-Departments also must insure that University and College fiscal guidelines are followed in managing user fees.
-A sample invoice is available on the OSU Extension Business Office website at:http://osuebusiness.ag.ohio-state.edu/forms.php
+Departments also must ensure that university and college fiscal guidelines are followed in managing user fees.
+An invoice template is available on the CFAES Finance Office website at http://cfaesfinance.osu.edu/forms.

-On-site visits to non-Ohio firms or persons outside of Ohio may be regarded as professional consulting according to Ohio State University Extension's policy on Work Outside the University (http://www.ag.ohio-state.edu/~admin/handbook/workoutsideuniv.htm).
+On-site visits to non-Ohio firms or persons outside of Ohio may be regarded as professional consulting according to OSU Extension's policy on Work Outside the University.